Agatha (wife of Edward the Exile): Onomastics

 Onomastic analysis has also been brought to bear on the question.
 The name Agatha itself is rare in western Europe at this time.
 Likewise, those of her children and grandchildren are either drawn from the pool of Anglo-Saxon names to be expected given her husband's membership of the royal family of Wessex, or else are names not typical of western Europe.
 There is speculation that the latter derive from Agatha's eastern European ancestry.
 Specifically, her own name, the names of her daughters Cristina and Margaret, and those of her grandchildren Alexander, David and Mary, have been used as possible indicators of her origins.

+Danish theory

+Among the earliest theories put forward was by Elias Reusner, writing in 1592, arguing that Agatha was either the daughter or granddaughter of the English and Danish king Cnut.
+This theory was reiterated in 1634 by Johann Adolf Cypraeus.
+The evidence to support this theory hinges on the definition of Agatha being the kinswoman of Emperor Henry III through marriage instead of blood; as Henry's first wife was Cnut's daughter Gunhilda, this would make Agatha Henry's niece, if she were the daughter of Harthacnut.
+This theory has been largely ignored since the 18th century in favour of other possible reconstructions.